 We recently did this, and with our increased credit score, we moved into a preferred platform, which saved us hundreds of dollars each year.

 15. Sports Gear

 No need to buy new (especially if it is for your child).
 Check out used equipment on sites such as Craigslist or LetGo.
 You can also visit stores such as PlayItAgainSports as they sell used equipment (and will also purchase items you might have).

 Learn how to make our sports gear box for storing your favorite items.

-The trick here, can be to purchase at the right time.
+The trick is to purchase at the right time.
 Our When To Buy Everything list can help you know when to plan for your purchase.
-The trick can be to purchase your appliances at the time the newer models are coming out, as that means the prior year will be sold at a discount.
+The trick is to purchase your appliances at the time the newer models are coming out, as that means the prior year are often sold at a discount.

 Unless you are one of those “I need to have it now” video gamers, you can usually wait for a while to play the newest game.
 Check out stores such as GameStop where you can buy and sell video games.

 While it is fun to own the latest gadgets, they do come at quite a cost.
 One simple way to always save is to purchase refurbished.
-Refurbished just means someone purchase and then returned it to the store.
+Refurbished simply means someone purchase and then returned it to the store.
 It doesn’t mean used.
-Make sure you pass on the warranty and you might look into even selling your old gadgets for money!
+Make sure you pass on the warranty, and you might look into even selling your old gadgets for money!

 You already pay for water to come into your home.
-Instead of paying for bottles, just fill up your own reusable bottles yourself!
-You can even fill several and keep them in your refrigerator so they are chilled when you need that cool drink.
+Instead of paying for bottles, fill up your reusable bottles yourself!
+You can even fill several and keep them in your refrigerator, so they are chilled when you need that cool drink.

-Don’t run right to the rental company website when you need to book at car.
+Don’t run right to the rental company website when you need to book a car.
 Instead, book online with a coupon code or discount.
 One of my favorite ways to save on these is with RetailMeNot.
-They have thousands of codes available at your finger tips.
-Make sure you check out out other ways to save money when renting at car.
+They have thousands of codes available at your fingertips.
+Make sure you check out-out other ways to save money when renting a car.